MediaArea/MediaAreaXml/DataDictionary.md

                    | `</block>`
 Repeatbility       | Repeatable
 Obligation         | Optional
-Usage Notes        | Many audiovisual formats are based on chunk-based storage where a block of data will either contain a data payload or other blocks.
-In QuickTime parlance these blocks are called atoms, in AVI "chunks", and in Matroska, "elements".
+Usage Notes        | Many audiovisual formats are based on chunk-based storage in which a block of data will contain either a data payload or other blocks.
+In QuickTime parlance, these blocks are called "atoms"; in AVI "chunks", and in Matroska, "elements".
 MediaTrace will attempt to parse apart each block into subdivisions and report on their contents.
-Whether the source format specification calls it element, atom, chunk, or another term, MediaTrace will call it a <block>.
+Whether the source format specification calls it element, atom, chunk, or another term, MediaTrace will call it a block.

 Element            | data
 -------------------|----------------------------------------------------